matatk/audiochart/index.md

 	<button id="play">Play or Pause</button>
 </div>

-AudioChart uses the Web Audio API, which has [great support amongst browsers, including Microsoft Edge](http://caniuse.com/audio-api), though is not (yet) supported by Internet Explorer.
+AudioChart uses the Web Audio API, which is [supported by modern browsers, including Microsoft Edge](http://caniuse.com/audio-api) (but not Internet Explorer).

 Thanks to [The Sonification Handbook](http://sonification.de/handbook/) for the research behind it and to [The Paciello Group](http://paciellogroup.com) for allowing me to share this with you.